-This course will assist the students in developing a clinical research study/project that will provide a culminating experience that applies the principles and methods learned in the coursework to a real-life clinical study.

-CLI8812 Thesis Research Project II

-This course will build upon the knowledge that was gained in Thesis Research Project I. Through this work, the student should demonstrate understanding of the clinical research process from both a theoretical and a practical point of view.
+Thesis Research Project I will assist the students in developing a clinical research study/project that will provide a culminating experience that applies the principles and methods learned in the coursework to a real-life clinical study.
+Thesis Research Project II will build upon the knowledge that was gained in Thesis Research Project I. Through this work, the student should demonstrate an understanding of the clinical research process from both a theoretical and a practical point of view.